100mslive/100ms-docs/common/faq.md

 The functionalities of these two APIs are different:

 1. [Disable/Enable a room API](/server-side/v2/Rooms/disable-or-enable) - you can use this API to disable/enable the room to block/allow peers to join the room.
-2. [End an active room API](/server-side/v2/active-rooms/end-active-room) - you can use this API to end an ongoing session in a rapioom.
+2. [End an active room API](/server-side/v2/active-rooms/end-active-room) - you can use this API to end an ongoing session in a room.
 Optionally you can use the `lock` argument to disable the room future peer joins.

 ### Is there a way to close a room using a server-side API?